Quick links (about the journal):

 New

 The articles of the latest issue are already available for download.
-In this issue, readers will find important contributions on project management skills and learning methods, digital carbon footprint, risk management and management of changes in projects
+In this issue, readers will find important contributions on information systems project management mentoring, digital transformation projects, blockchain adoption, and teamwork in virtual project teams.

 Downloads